-The William Floyd House, the family home, is located in Mastic Beach, is part of Fire Island National Seashore and is open to visitors.
-The home is located in the middle of extensive woods, grassland and wetlands.
+The William Floyd House, the family home, is in Mastic Beach, is part of Fire Island National Seashore and is open to visitors.
+The home is in the middle of extensive woods, grassland and wetlands.

 Among his descendants are cinematographer Floyd Crosby, his son, rock musician David Crosby and former Massachusetts Governor William Weld.
 A second cousin twice removed was Abraham Lincoln.